Written, Produced and/or Directed by Jodi Leib

 Qualified for an Academy Award.

 Talk It Out with Jodi Leib...
 On Tour with the Black Eyed Peas

 a talk show

-Jodi Leib Coden is a multimedia artist and filmmaker.
+Jodi Leib Coden, MA, RDT is a multimedia artist, filmmaker, and Registered Drama Therapist.
 After earning her Bachelor of Arts in Film and Video Studies from University of Michigan, Jodi began her career in Los Angeles in 1994 as an independent filmmaker, first working in film production and then writing, producing and directing her own films and creative projects.
 Her first short film garnered positive recognition and received the audience award at the Wine Country Film Festival in 1997, and screened at many other film festivals and venues including the Screen Actors Guild and the Academy of Motion Picture Arts and Sciences.

 From 2001 – 2007, and periodically after that, Jodi hosted and produced Talk It Out with Jodi Leib, first an independent cable program, and then a published magazine column in All Access Magazine and online at TalkItOut.tv.
 Through Talk It Out, Jodi has interviewed many musicians and political activists including Gloria Steinem, the Black Eyed Peas, Indigo Girls and Howard Dean, in-depth about various social causes.
 She covered the March For Women’s Lives in 2004 and FarmAid in 2006.